Kia Tasman: Markets

-The initial rollout will target markets including Korea, Australia and New Zealand, South Africa, Africa, and the Middle East.
-Notably, Kia has announced that the Tasman will not be available in the United States, Canada, or Mexico, at least not for the 2025 model.
+The initial rollout target markets included South Korea, Australia and New Zealand, Africa, and the Middle East.
+The Tasman is not currently available in the United States, Canada, or Mexico, but Kia have announced that it will enter the North American market by 2030.

+Africa

+South Africa

+The Tasman was launched in South Africa on 8 April 2026 and it is available with three variants: LX (4x2), SX (4x4) and X-Pro (4x4), all variants were powered by a 2.2-litre CRDi turbocharged diesel engine.

+Middle East

+The Tasman went on sale in August 2025, it offers several trims in the Middle East, primarily differentiated by drivetrain (2WD vs. 4WD), off-road capability, luxury features, and accessories, with five main variants available in the UAE: LX 2WD, LX 4WD, EX, X-Line, and X-Pro+.
+All trims share a 2.5L turbo petrol, producing of torque or optional 2.2L turbo diesel with 8-speed automatic.

+Latin America

+Argentina

+The Tasman was launched in Argentina on 24 July 2026, with three variants: EX, EX TD and X Pro.
+For engines, the EX and X Pro variants use the 2.5-litre T-GDi turbocharged petrol, while the EX TD use the 2.2-litre CRDi turbocharged diesel.

+Brazil

+The Tasman was launched in Brazil on 18 August 2026, in the sole GL variant powered by the 2.2-litre CRDi turbocharged diesel.

 Oceania

 Australia

 The Tasman went on sale in Australia on 17 April 2025, with customer deliveries later commenced in July 2025.
 At launch, the Tasman was available as a dual-cab pick-up model and it is available in five variants: S, SX, SX+, X-Line and X-Pro.
 All variants powered by the 2.2-litre CRDi turbocharged diesel engine and all variants comes standard with 4x4 (four-wheel drive), except for the base S variant which comes standard with 4x2 (rear-wheel drive).

 In August 2025, the single-cab and dual-cab chassis models were added to the line-up for the S and SX variants.
 All single-cab and dual-cab chassis model variants are standard with 4x4 (four-wheel drive), except for the single-cab chassis S variant.